ROCm/HIP/docs/understand/texture_fetching.rst

   :alt: Texture with yellow border color
   :align: center

+  Texture with yellow border color.

-  The purple lines are not part of the texture, only denote the edge, where the addressing begins.
+The purple lines are not part of the texture.
+They only denote the edge, where the addressing begins.

 .. _texture_fetching_wrap:
 Address mode wrap
 -------------------------------------------------------------------------------

-In this addressing mode, the modulo of the index is calculated:
+In this addressing mode, the modulo of the index is calculated as:

 ``tex(x) = T[x mod (size-1)]``